Tuesday 31st October 2023

 joking with the neighbour - Sound: dialogue

-Calls herself beautiful - a bit egocentric, self-centred - Sound: dialogue
+Calls herself beautiful - a bit egocentric, self-centered - Sound: dialogue

-"Because i'm that good" - dialogue - self centred -
+"Because I'm that good" - dialogue - self centered -

 Putting on make-up: Stereotypically feminine